List of Underdog characters: Irving and Ralph

-Irving and Ralph are a two-headed dragon that are known as the legendary enemies of the planet Zot.
+Irving and Ralph are a two-headed dragon known as the legendary enemies of the planet Zot.
 For every task they do, they do it with teamwork as noted by the quote "Teamwork!
 Teamwork!
 That's what counts!".
 When they attacked while Underdog was to forcibly wed Glissando, Princess of Zot, Underdog easily defeated them and they promised never to bother Zot's inhabitants again.
 Upon their defeat, Underdog was allowed to return home to Earth, knowing that he had helped Glissando find her future husband: Zot's Prime Minister.